In this lesson, you will set up a project in the Adobe Developer Console and download Postman collections so you can start using Platform APIs.

 Create a folder on your local machine named

-Luma Tutorial Assets.
-This folder will be used to save files used in the tutorial
+Luma Tutorial Assets for files used in the tutorial.

 Open the Adobe Developer Console